moblets/m-map/readme.md

 This file must use the ```restrict: 'E'``` convention so it will create an **element**.

+You can better understand a moblet creation in the [final section of this readme](#tutorial-to-create-a-moblet).

 ### 1.4 m-map.scss
 This is the moblet CSS used for the Moblet's business logic.
 You can use CSS, SCSS or SASS for this.